AbdulkadirAhmed1/StudentHUB-Project/DevLogs.md

 - **Calendar Frontend Update**:
   - Added significant enhancements to the **Calendar** tab:
     - Designed a new time-slot system for better schedule visualization.
-    - Introduced a "Add Course" button at the bottom for ease of use.
+    - Introduced a "+ Add Course" button at the bottom for ease of use.
     - Improved header design with day labels: **Mon**, **Tue**, **Wed**, **Thu**, and **Fri**.
     - Styled the calendar for a clean, user-friendly interface.
   - Verified functionality and design consistency across devices.
+  - **Contribution Note**: This update was implemented by Daksh Patel, with verification and documentation by The     Architect.

   - **Screenshot of Updated Calendar**:
     ![Calendar Tab Update](https://i.imgur.com/8mX192c.png)